Chapter 26: Leadership

 Then Pharaoh said to his servants, “Can we find such a one as this, a man in whom is the Spirit of God?”

 And how shall they proclaim unless they are sent?
-As it is written: “How beautiful are the feet of those who preach the gospel of peace, who bring glad tidings of good things!”
+As it is written: “How beautiful are the feet of those who preach the good news of peace, who bring glad tidings of good things!”